thomasaugot/todayzzz-todo-app-frontend/README.md

 This is the frontend of my todo list app I named TODAYZZZ TODOS, providing a RESTful API for managing users, collections, and todo items.

-## tech stack
+## Tech stack

 - React.js
 - Typescript
 - SCSS
 - Initial database was built using Supabase's BaaS.
 I am currently working on switching it to a custom server I built using PostgrSQL.
-Link to this repo: https://github.com/thomasaugot/ts-todo-app-backend
+Link to this repo: https://github.com/thomasaugot/todayzzz-todo-app-backend

 ## Installation